Positive unlabeled learning with tensor networks: Model

 \section{Model}

-In this section, we will first provide a concise overview of the model, which we shall explain in detail in the following subsections.
-Then, we will show how we can use the proposed model to generate new positive and negative samples.
-Finally, we will discuss the model selection and parameter tuning in the positive unlabeled setting.
+In this section, we will first provide a concise overview of the model, which we shall present in detail in the following two subsections.
+Then, we will discuss the generation of new positive and negative samples.
+Finally, we will discuss the model selection and hyperparameter tuning in the positive unlabeled setting.